rugbyprof/3013-Algorithms/Assignments/11-T02/README.md

 ## Test 2 - Study Guide
 #### Due: 04-06-2021 (Tuesday @ 12:30 p.m.)

 First go look at the [README](../../README.md) file for the course which lists topics to be covered.
 I'm pretty happy with how far we have gotten.
-And yes I will release the course notes covering all these topics .... soon.
-If you want to help me edit and fix the course notes, let me know :)

 Otherwise, here is the study guide for our second test.
 I welcome any and all feedback / questions!!
 Bring it!